-They are found across the Indo West Pacific , on reefs or rubble at depths below 18 meters.
+The Paddle-flap scorpionfish are found across the Indo West Pacific oceans, mainly on reefs or rubble at depths below 18 meters.

 The Paddle-flap scorpionfish are ambush predators and will eat any passing fish or crustacean that they can fit in their mouths.
 Having no teeth the prey is swallowed whole and is pulled into the mouth by the suction created when they open their mouths.

 Paddle-flap Scorpionfish are oviparous with females producing eggs that when fertilized are released and float near the surface.
 Little else is known about Paddleflap scorpionfish reproduction.

 Paddle-flap Scorpionfish are kept in aquariums by some specialist aquarists.
 With their bright colors and unusual looks they can make an attractive addition to a tank.
 However they will eat anything that fits in their mouths and as a result care has to be taken in choosing their tank mates who preferably should be large enough to not fit in their mouths.
 As with most scorpionfish they are relatively easy to get onto prepared foods.